neemzy/patchwork/README.md

 ### Defining environments

-Register an instance of `Neemzy\Silex\Provider\EnvironServiceProvider` to your Silex app and feed it `Environment` instances :
+Register an instance of `Neemzy\Silex\Provider\EnvironServiceProvider` to your Silex app and feed it `Environment` instances:

 ```php
 use Neemzy\Environ\Environment;